Broccoli-Unchained/BROCU-miner/README.md

         0xD2aF5453D9a25FB02644b190Ee7bC5cc4102D440

-NOTE: If you plan on operating multiple solo miners you need seperate mining accounts for each instance since they may encounter a nonce collision during solution submission.
+NOTE: If you plan on operating multiple solo miners you'll need seperate mining accounts for each instance in order to avoid the potential for a nonce collision during solution submission.